Grow and Thrive in a Diverse Community

 Bellarmine offers prospective students and their families a variety of opportunities to discover the incredible people and programs that make up the Bellarmine community.

 Amazing things happen here and we're excited to meet you and share them with you.
-Through the Diocesan High School Information Nights, our Shadow Program, and Open House, we'll help you explore our programming and our community.
+Though events will be offered virtually this year, we hope that through the Diocesan High School Information evening, our Shadow Experience Program, and virtual Open House, we'll help you explore our programming and our community.
 Bring your curiosity!
 See yourself here.

 Developing God-Given Talents